 In 2020 she won the Storylines Tessa Duder award for an unpulished YA manuscript, with a novel about an immigrant family in the 1870s.

-Her debut novel, Jerningham, about Jerningham Wakefield and the recklessness of colonial New Zealand, was published by The Cuba Press in June 2020.
+Her debut novel, Jerningham, about Jerningham Wakefield and the recklessness of colonial New Zealand, was published by The Cuba Press in June 2020 and shortlisted for the NZ Heritage Boko Awards.

 - Feature Articles